proximax-storage/xpx-chain-devportal-docs/docs/getting-started/what-is-proximax-sirius-chain.md

 ---
 ## Blockchain Reimagined and Evolved

-[ProximaX](https://proximax.io/) Sirius-chain is a blockchain component under ProximaX Sirius platform built from the ground up to be simple for developers to use blockchain technology.
+[ProximaX](https://proximax.io/) Sirius-chain is a blockchain component under ProximaX Sirius platform.
+It is built from the ground up with one key purpose in mind - to make utilising blockchain technology simple for developers.

-Sirius-Chain is built around a powerful system to customize your using of the blockchain.
+Sirius-Chain is built around a powerful system that enables you to customize your use of blockchain.
 We call it the Smart Asset System.
-It gives you the power to use Sirius Chain as if it were a custom blockchain built for your application and your assets.
+It gives you the power to use Sirius-Chain as if it were a custom blockchain built for your application and your assets.

 ![Smart Assets System](/img/smart-assets-system.png "Smart Assets System")
 <p class="caption">The Smart Asset System</p>